Welcome to the Information Architecture Gateway!

 The information architecture process should come before a website is designed or developed.

-Ideally, information architecture should be an ongoing (iterative) process.
+Ideally, information architecture should be an ongoing (iterative) process of website creation and maintenance.

 What is the value of information architecture?